g-leech/argmin-gravitas/_posts/2026-07-29-a-life-really-worth-living.markdown

 Status = doing things because other people value them

-e.g. You are all overrating college.
+e.g. You are all overrating the [extrinsic rewards](https://arbresearch.com/files/elite_education.pdf) of college.
 It probably washes out to some degree - “employer learning”.

 The terrible thing - the diabolical thing - about status is that talking about it creates pressure towards it.
 No way around it.
 I’m sorry.
 The best we can do is make intrinsic goods high-status.